Governance

 QCA Code Principle Application (as set out by QCA) What We do and Why

 The Board is committed to applying best practice technical, commercial and financial solutions to mitigate risks as much as possible, while always maintaining a proper control environment to ensure all laws and regulations are followed.
-As an exploration company, funding its exploration work programme is critical.
-The Board reviews available funds closely and is always a step ahead to ensure that funds are sought to fund planned future work programmes.
+The Board reviews available funds closely and is always a step ahead to ensure that funds are sought to fund planned future work programmes and projects.

 The Board has undertaken to review risks annually using a purpose-built risk matrix, which covers all aspects of the business, including technical, financial, commercial, government and community risks.
 Risks identified are ranked in relation to the probability of occurrence and impact on operations.

-For more information please see the Risk Management section on page 43 of our 2022 Annual Report for the year ended 31 December 2022.
+For more information please see the Directors’ Statement and Risk Management section on pages 12 and 36 respectively of our 2024 Annual Report for the year ended 31 December 2024.

 Directors must develop a good understanding of the needs and expectations of all elements of the company’s shareholder base.